 - Or an age group of 3-10 years old

 - Uncomfortable to use if one is used to regular guitars

 Six inches longer than number four on our list, this guitar prides itself on being beginner-friendly too.

 It uses materials such as zinc-alloy that pads the entire guitar making it scratch resistant.

-It also uses the much preferred steel string, claiming that the steel string they use does not make a buzz sound while changing frets.
+It also uses the much-preferred steel string, claiming that the steel-string they use does not make a buzzing sound while changing frets.